 All PhD applicants are considered for campus and departmental fellowships, including but not limited to, the Doctoral Scholar Fellowship, Chancellor's Fellowship, Regents Fellowship, and the Eugene Cota Robles Fellowship.

-Admitted PhD students are typically given guaranteed financial aid via student employment to fully support them throughout their studies, based on meeting our program requirements.
-PhD students may be funded by a combination of Fellowships, Graduate Student Researcher employment positions (GSRs), and/or Teaching Assistant employment positions (TAs).
+Admitted PhD students are typically offered financial support consisting of student employment, based on meeting all of the necessary eligibility criteria including academic good standing and department program requirements.
+PhD students may be funded by a combination of Fellowship awards, Graduate Student Researcher employment positions (GSRs), and/or Teaching Assistant employment positions (TAs).

-Masters students may apply for TA positions each quarter and may be employed as GSRs upon agreement and availability with a faculty member.
+MS students may apply for TA positions each quarter and may be employed as GSRs upon availability with a faculty member.

 Teaching Assistants (TAs)

-The department accepts applications for Teaching Assistants each quarter.
-The application website is available approximately one month prior to the beginning of the quarter.
-Priority for employment is given to first and second year PhD students.
-TAs receive partial fee remission through their employment, and in addition the department will pay Non-Resident Supplemental Tuition (NRST) for PhD students who are international students or domestic non-California resident students for the first year.
-Domestic students MUST secure California residency prior to their second year.
-PhD students who are employed as TAs will only need to pay a portion of the campus-based fees.
-This amount is $237.03 for the 2021-22 academic year.
-TAs are responsible for paying this fee on time.
-MS students who are employed as TAs also receive partial fee remission.
-MS students who are TAs are responsible for paying their NRST fees and the required portion of campus-based fees by the fee payment deadline.
-The department does not pay for the cost of housing.
+The department accepts applications for Teaching Assistants (TAs) each quarter.
+The application website is available approximately 2 months prior to the start of a quarter.
+Priority for employment is given to first and second-year CS PhD students.
+TAs receive partial fee remission through their employment, along with a salary for their job duties.
+In addition, the department will pay Non-Resident Supplemental Tuition (NRST) for PhD students who are international students or domestic non-California resident students for the first year.
+Domestic PhD students MUST secure California residency prior to their second year.
+MS students who are TAs are responsible for paying their own NRST fees by the fee payment deadline.
+The department does not pay for the cost of housing or living expenses for any students.

 Graduate Student Researchers (GSRs)

-It is anticipated that PhD students will transition to Graduate Student Researcher (GSR) positions during their second year.
+It is anticipated that CS PhD students will transition to Graduate Student Researcher (GSR) positions during their second year.
 Students are hired by their research advisors to conduct research in the lab.
-GSRs receive full fee remission through their employment if employed at 35% time or greater.
+GSRs receive either partial or full fee remission through their employment based on the percentage of their appointment.

 Fellowships

 There are several fellowships for which the department annually nominates students.
-These fellowships include the Microsoft Research Fellowship, the Google PhD Fellowship, the IBM PhD fellowship and a number of centrally administered university fellowships.
+These fellowships include the Microsoft Research Fellowship, the Google PhD Fellowship, the IBM PhD fellowship, and a number of centrally administered university fellowships.
 Students interested in being considered for these awards should talk to their research advisors about a nomination.
-The Graduate Division offers a number of fellowships for which students may apply after the first year at UCSB.
-These fellowships include research grants and a dissertation year fellowship.
-Information about funding opportunities can be found at the Graduate Division website.
+The Graduate Division offers a number of fellowships for which students may apply after their first year at UCSB.
+These fellowships include research fellowship awards and a dissertation year fellowship.
+Information about funding opportunities can be found at the Graduate Division website